JGCRI/Scully_2024_SULI_Hector/README.md

 -   scripts - directory containing all scripts used to run experiments and produce plots
 -   side_testing - directory containing files pertaining to checks to ensure other aspects of Hector are working properly
 -   tests - directory containing file with all the CI tests run to ensure error functions working properly

+## How to Run Experiments

+Each experiment can be run using the corresponding script in the experiments subdirectory of the scripts directory.
+A table of each experiment is given below:

+[TODO: Make table]

+## How to Create Figures

+The scripts for creating all figures used in the deliverables related to this project can be found in the deliverable_plot_making subdirectory of the scripts directory.
+All of these figures are output to the deliverable_plots subdirectory of the results directory.